singhj32/unit18-blockchain-homework/README.md

 </p>

 <br>

 ## Because of some unknown issue, Proof of authority is preventing the node 1 from mining so we didn't get any confirmations.
-It worked fine when we used the "Proof of work".
+It worked fine when we used the "Proof of work"